SINR-Group/swift/README.md

 Swift's layered coding is built on top of [Pytorch-VCII](https://github.com/chaoyuaw/pytorch-vcii), and hence the running instructions are mostly similar.
 To run the code run `train.sh 2` (the argument (`0`, `1`, or `2`) specifies the level of hierarchy).

+## Training

+- We used 64x64 patches of images with video samples of 10 seconds each to train the model.

+## Prerequisites

+- Python3
+- Pytorch
+- FFMPEG

 Citation
 --------